 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Fitzroy region and the recent Queensland financial performance of the broadacre, dairy, vegetable, and sugarcane industries.

 The Fitzroy region of Queensland is located along the central east coast of the state.
 The region comprises the five local government areas of Banana, Central Highlands, Gladstone, Rockhampton, and Woorabinda, and the major regional centres of Emerald, Gladstone and Rockhampton.
 The region covers a total area of around 117,549 square kilometres or 6.79 per cent of Queensland's total area and is home to approximately 226,300 people (ABS 2017).

 Agricultural land in the Fitzroy region occupies 90,720 square kilometres, or 77 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 17,333 square kilometres, or 15 per cent of the region.
 The most common land use by area is grazing modified pastures which occupies 54,813 square kilometres or 47 per cent of the Fitzroy region.

-Health care and social assistance was the largest employment sector with 16,200 people, followed by retail trade with 11,000 people and mining with 9,700 people.
-Other important employment sectors in the region were manufacturing, construction, and public administration and safety.
-The agriculture, forestry and fishing sector employed 4,400 people, representing 4 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 16,000 people, followed by the retail trade and construction sectors with 10,100 people each.
+Other important employment sectors in the region were mining, manufacturing, and public administration and safety.
+The agriculture, forestry and fishing sector employed 5,300 people, representing 5 per cent of the region's workforce.

 Value of agricultural production

 The most important commodities in the Fitzroy region based on the gross value of agricultural production were cattle and calves ($1.04 billion), followed by cotton ($77 million) and sorghum ($43 million).
 These commodities together contributed 84 per cent of the total value of agricultural production in the region.

 Number and type of farms